Florida ex-governor runs for his old job after switching parties

-ST. PETERSBURG, Florida Former Florida Governor Charlie Crist, who quit the Republican Party and became a Democrat, launched a campaign on Monday to win back his old job, setting the stage for what is expected to one of the most expensive governor's races in the country next year.
+ST. PETERSBURG, Fla.
+Nov 4 Former Florida Governor Charlie Crist, who quit the Republican Party and became a Democrat, launched a campaign on Monday to win back his old job, setting the stage for what is expected to one of the most expensive governor's races in the country next year.

 At the rally where he formally announced his campaign before a crowd of supporters, Crist criticized current Republican Governor Rick Scott.